Long Beach California, USA Travel Guide

 Long Beach maintains its rich past while embracing modern urban development, arts, and culture.
 A destination with layers of history awaits visitor exploration.

-The city's commitment to public art adds color and character to many areas, from murals to sculptures.
+The city''s dedication to public art adds color and personality to many areas, from murals to sculptures.

 Long Beach also thrives as an aquatic capital, with possibilities for sailing, kayaking, and whale watching.